 The Flu-Mist vaccine contains a very small amount of the active flu virus, however, it isn't enough to cause the flu.
 Since the vaccine cannot cause the flu, there is no reason not to get one.

-Considering how debilitating the flu can be, the fact that it can make you miserable, and the fact that you can easily spread it to others, you should get your flu shot this year between Halloween and Thanksgiving.
+Considering how debilitating the flu can be, the fact that it can make you miserable, and the fact that you can easily spread it to others, you should get your flu shot this year sooner rather than later!

 The professionals at Orchard Hospital can get you vaccinated quickly, keeping you healthy throughout the entire flu season.